lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

     - Check for responses: "Bad password attempt from net console" or "This server is password protected for console access.
 Must send PASS command"
 - [ ] Add option "Don't show this message again" to message that pops up when DZSim update is available on GitHub

+- [ ] Add "Effective Steepness" visualization mode (that only takes horizontal impact from player to surface into account)
+- [ ] Add "Effective Rampslide POV" visualization mode (where all surfaces, incl. bevel planes(!), are pushed outwards by half the player's AABB.
+Maybe shift the world down by half player height to make it feel more natural)
 - [ ] Add crosshair (changeable size?)
 - [ ] Visualize push direction, power, type and activation of trigger_push
 - [ ] Fix Z-fighting between water and push triggers